Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Charged massive scalar field

-Now, we are in position to present the exact/numerical results regarding the absorption cross-section.
+Now, we are in a position to present the exact/numerical results regarding the absorption cross-section.
 We begin by showing the numerical absorption cross-section for different values of angular momentum and its total resummation.
 Fig.(\ref{fig:p_c}) shows the partial absorption cross-section for $ \ell = \{1,2,3\}$ and the total absorption cross-section for a dilatonic charged black hole in the case of a charged massive scalar field.
-The general pattern is a main peak for mildly frequency, $\omega r_{h}\simeq 1.2$, plus a series of oscillation of lower amplitudes for small frequency and then decays to zero for large $\omega r_{h}$.
-The numerical analysis reveals that the partial cross-section for a given $\ell$ is much sensitive to the variation of $Me$ than the variation of $Mm$ as is shown in Fig. (\ref{fig:p_c2}).
-Comparing the numerically-obtained total cross-section for the dilatonic black hole with the RN black hole, we obtain that the latter one has a much larger amplitude (similar to the Schawrzschild case) for $0.3\leq \omega r_{h}\leq 1.3$, whereas the three numerical cross-sections converge to the same value for larger value of $\omega r_{h}$ [cf. Fig. (\ref{fig:abs_esp_comp_2}).
+The general pattern is the main peak for mildly frequency, $\omega r_{h}\simeq 1.2$, plus a series of oscillations of lower amplitudes for small frequency and then decays to zero for large $\omega r_{h}$.
+For a given $\ell$, the partial cross-section is much more sensitive to the variation of $Me$ than the variation of $Mm$ as is shown in Fig. (\ref{fig:p_c2}).
+Comparing the numerically-obtained total cross-section for the dilatonic black hole with the RN black hole, we obtain that the latter one has a much larger amplitude (similar to the Schwarzschild case) for $0.3\leq \omega r_{h}\leq 1.3$.
+In contrast, the three numerical cross-sections converge to the same value for a larger value of $\omega r_{h}$ [cf. Fig. (\ref{fig:abs_esp_comp_2}).
 Another interesting point is to compare how good is the approximated absorption cross-section for low-frequency in relation with the full numerical solution [see Fig. (\ref{fig:en6})].
-The relative error $\log\Delta \sigma_{abs}/\sigma^{num}=\log |\sigma^{num}-\sigma^{low}|/|\sigma^{num}|$ is really large at $v\simeq 0$ due to some numerical instabilities around that point, however, $\log\Delta \sigma_{abs}/\sigma^{num } \leq 1$ for $v \in (0, 0.4)$.
+The relative error $\log\Delta \sigma_{abs}/\sigma^{num}=\log |\sigma^{num}-\sigma^{low}|/|\sigma^{num}|$ is really large at $v\simeq 0$ due to some numerical instabilities around that point; however, $\log\Delta \sigma_{abs}/\sigma^{num } \leq 1$ for $v \in (0, 0.4)$.
 It reaches its minimum value of $0.0042$ at $v \simeq 0.42$ and then continuous to grow until $v=0.8$ where its amplitude remains below the unity; therefore, this is a good approximation only on the interval $v \in (0.4, 0.8)$.
-In the opposite limit ($v<v_{c}$), we obtain that the approximated cross-section only described the problem qualitatively provided $\log [\Delta \sigma_{abs}/\sigma^{num}]$ is less than the unity on the interval $v \in (0.1, 0.8)$.
-From the previous analysis, we conclude that there is a transition in the cross-section at low-frequency around $v=0.138$, as is seen in Fig. (\ref{fig:en6}), and that both approximated cross-sections are good enough in each domain to describe the main behavior of the full numerical cross-section.
+In the opposite limit ($v<v_{c}$), we obtain that the approximated cross-section only described the problem qualitatively because $\log [\Delta \sigma_{abs}/\sigma^{num}]$ is less than the unity on the interval $v \in (0.1, 0.8)$.
+We then conclude that there is a transition in the cross-section at low-frequency around $v=0.138$, as is seen in Fig. (\ref{fig:en6}), and that both approximated cross-sections are good enough to describe the main behavior of the full numerical cross-section.